 The terms of the loans of Shenzhen Yungang EDC Technology Co., Ltd. and Beijing Hengpu'an Data Technology Development Co., Ltd. limited capital expenditures that can be incurred for the construction of the data centers.
 Our outstanding long-term loans under the facilities amounted to RMB483.9 million (US\$74.7 million) as of the date of this prospectus.
-The loans are required to be repaid in full prior to the maturity date in the event (i) ST Telemedia, the parent company of STT GDC, ceases to own and control, directly or indirectly, at least 40% of our equity interest of the borrowing subsidiaries, (iii) there are changes in the shareholding structure of a principal operating subsidiary, as defined in the loan agreements or (iv) William Wei Huang, our founder, co-chairman and chief executive officer, ceases to own and control, directly or indirectly, at least 99.96% of the equity interest of GDS Beijing.
+The loans are required to be repaid in full prior to the maturity date in the event (i) ST Telemedia, the parent company of STT GDC, ceases to own and control, directly or indirectly, at least 40% of our equity interest prior to an initial public offering or 30% of our equity interest after an IPO, or ceases to be our single largest shareholder, (ii) we cease to own and control, directly or indirectly, 100% of the equity interest of the borrowing subsidiaries, (iii) there are changes in the shareholding structure of a principal operating subsidiary, as defined in the loan agreements or (iv) William Wei Huang, our founder, co-chairman and chief executive officer, ceases to own and control, directly or indirectly, at least 99.96% of the equity interest of GDS Beijing.
 The loan facilities include a cross-default provision which would be triggered if we fail to repay any financial indebtedness of RMB30.0 million or more when due or within any originally applicable grace period.
 In addition, under the terms of the loans, upon the completion of our initial public offering, we are required to repay RMB116.5 million (US\$18.0 million) of the outstanding loan principal amount based on the principal amount outstanding as at the date of this prospectus.